 For another great bacony treat make Bacon Jerky!

 - Soak bamboo or wooden skewers.
 You will need one for each slice of bacon you plan to cook.

 - Preheat grill, oven, or smoker to medium heat.

 - Wrap a slice of bacon around each skewer so that it is one slice thick on the wrap.

 - Place on the grill but not above direct heat to avoid a grease flare-up or fire.

 - Cook for two minutes, then roll to the other side for an additional two minutes.
 Feel free to cook a little longer or less time depending on how crispy you like your bacon.

 - Remove from grill and set on paper towel to absorb any extra hot bacon grease.
+Sprinkle with a dry rub or seasoning, if desired.
 Serve and enjoy!